Uruguay · Forestry & Pulp · EUDR · Export Systems · Supply Chains

 China absorbed 42 percent of Uruguay's pulp exports in 2024, making it the single largest destination by a significant margin.
 Europe and North America — where UPM has been actively building market presence since the Paso de los Toros expansion increased its global capacity by more than 50 percent — account for the rest.

 That geographic spread is itself a signal.
 Uruguay's pulp mills are not optimized for a single buyer.
-They are positioned across the three major global pulp markets — Asia-Pacific, Europe, and North America — with different regulatory and commercial requirements in each.
+They are positioned across the three major global pulp markets — Asia-Pacific, Europe and North America — with different regulatory and commercial requirements in each.
 A supplier capable of operating across all three simultaneously is managing supply chain complexity that a single-destination commodity exporter is not.

 What the Model Actually Demonstrates